10 Delicious Side Dishes That You Can Serve With Miso Soup

 9. Kimchi

-Kimchi might not be for everyone, but its sour taste is an amazing compliment to miso soup!
-It is a Korean dish made from fermented vegetables, mostly cabbage.
+Kimchi's sour taste is an amazing compliment to miso soup!
+It is a Korean dish made from fermented vegetables, typically cabbage.
 The potent flavor of salt and spice is bound to tantalize your taste buds!

 If you want to add some spice to the soup itself, feel free to throw your kimchi into the bowl.
 The garlic, ginger, and chili seasoning of the kimchi will be so tasty alongside the dashi and miso flavors in your soup.